-Even if one of your grandparents is deceased, the living grandparent will most likely lovingly remember how he met your grandmother, or vice versa, all those years ago.
+Even if one of your grandparents is deceased, the living grandparent will most likely lovingly remember how they met their spouse all those years ago.
 I always enjoy hearing how couples met, and it's more significant when it's someone directly in your ancestral line.
-If they are into the story, find out how they got engaged and what their wedding day was like.
+If they're into the story, find out how they got engaged and what their wedding day was like.

-2. What happened the day Mom was born?
-What happened the day I was born?
+What happened on the day mom was born?
+What happened on the day I was born?

-Birthing stories are always fun!
+Birth stories are always fun.
 Was there an exciting rush to the hospital?
-Was your grandmother certain it was going to be a boy, but it was a girl?
-This is a good question for a big family meal when generations are together, because everyone can tell their sides of the story.
-While your grandparents will only be able to tell what happened the day your parents were born, your aunts and uncles will be able to recount what happened on the day you were born.
+This is a good question for a big family meal when generations are together because everyone can tell their sides of the story.
+While your grandparents are the only ones who will be able to tell what happened the day your parents were born, your aunts and uncles will be able to recount what happened on the day you were born.

-3. What was your initial opinion of my dad when he started dating my mom?
+What was your initial opinion of my dad or mom?

-Or vice versa.
-Whether or not your parents are still together, it's interesting to hear what your grandparents' gut instincts were about them as a couple.
+Whether or not your parents are still together, it's interesting to hear what your grandparents' gut instincts were about your parents as a couple.
 Did they know right away he was the one?
-Did they think it would never last, but it did?
+Did they think it would never last (but it did)?

-4. What was it like to live through the wars and the civil rights movement?
+What was it like to live through major historical events?

-From World War II to walking on the moon, many significant moments in American history happened during our grandparents’ lives.
+From World War II to walking on the moon, many significant moments in American history happened during our grandparents' lifetimes.
 What was it like to live during the Vietnam War?
 Where were they when they found out JFK died?
-It’s fascinating to hear these stories from your loved ones who lived through them.
-Chances are they will enjoy telling you too!
+It’s fascinating to hear these stories from your loved ones.
+Chances are they'll enjoy telling you too!